Tahirid dynasty: Language and culture

 Early 9th century Sasanian-style silver plates from Merv.

-The historian Clifford Edmund Bosworth explains that while the Tahirids were Persians, they were also highly Arabized in culture, and eager to be accepted in the caliphal world, where cultivation of things Arabic gave social and cultural prestige.
-Due to this, the Tahirids were not part of the renaissance of Early New Persian language and culture.
+The historian Clifford Edmund Bosworth explains that while the Tahirids were Persians, they were highly Arabized in culture, and eager to be accepted in the caliphal world, where cultivation of things Arabic gave social and cultural prestige.
+Due to this the Tahirids were not part of the renaissance of Early New Persian language and culture.
 He adds that the Persian language was at least tolerated in the entourage of the Tahirids, whereas the Saffarids played a leading part in the renaissance of Persian literature.
+Tahirids were passionate about Arabic poetry, and were extremely generous to poets writing in Arabic.
+Tahir ibn Husayn was highly adept at writing Arabic prose.
+The Tahirid governor of Khurasan, Isḥāq ibn Ibrāhīm ibn Ḥusayn al-Muṣʿabī, employed Abu Tammum who wrote Arabic poetry.

-Centuries later, both 'Aufi and Daulatshah wrote the Tahirids were hostile to Persian literature.
-'Abd-Allah b.
-Tahir ordered the Persian novel Vamiq-u Adhra "The Ardent Lover and the Virgin" (based on a Hellenistic novel) and other Persian and Zoroastrian works destroyed, according to Daulatshah.
+Centuries later, both 'Aufi and Daulatshah wrote that the Tahirids were hostile to Persian literature.
+'Abd-Allah ibn Tahir ordered that the Persian novel Vamiq-u Adhra "The Ardent Lover and the Virgin" and other Persian and Zoroastrian works be destroyed, according to Daulatshah.
+The perceived hostility of the Tahirids toward Persian culture may have stemmed from the efforts of the early Tahirids, particularly Tahir and ʿAbdallāh, to emphasize their family’s connections to the ancient Arab nobility through their association as clients of the Khuza'a tribe.

 However, according to the historian Shivan Mahendrarajah, in reference to the dynasties of the Iranian Intermezzo of which the Tahirids are considered part:

 Persian (the language) and Iranian (the identity) were reasserting themselves.
 Iranians were adapting Arab-Islamic cultural tenets through a process of 'take the best, leave the rest'.

 Within this context, Mahendrarajah adds that the Tahirids were specifically responsible for initiating the process by which Persian became written in the Perso-Arabic script, referring to this as "an ingenious Iranian adaption that allowed them to retain the heritage and charm of the Persian language".

-The Tahirids claimed descent from Rustam, the mythological Iranian hero.
+According to al-Masudi, the Tahirids claimed descent from Rustam, the mythological Iranian hero as well as attempts to connect themselves with Banu Khuza'ah of the Quraysh.

 The art historian Sheila Blair explains that the Tahirids may well have added Persian inscriptions to their (now non-extant) buildings.